Annapolis Parental Kidnapping Attorney

 - Attempting to take the children away without the other parent’s knowledge or consent.

-If you believe your co-parent has violated your custody order and kidnapped your child, contact the authorities as soon as possible – especially if your ex refuses to speak with you or fails to offer a reasonable explanation.
+If you believe your co-parent has violated your child custody order and kidnapped your child, contact the authorities as soon as possible – especially if your ex refuses to speak with you or fails to offer a reasonable explanation.

 Often, a violation of the child custody order can seem like parental kidnapping but can be ultimately attributed to miscommunication.
 This can happen in instances where parents travel with their kids out of town, and they do not properly communicate their plans with their co-parent.